olooney/oranlooney.com/content/post/genji-ko.md

 <img src="/post/genji-ko_files/fabric.jpg">

-Naturally, Genji-mon are often found on good related to incense in some way, such as this kōdō set, incense box, or incense holder:
+Naturally, Genji-mon are often found on goods related to incense in some way, such as this kōdō set, incense box, or incense holder:

 <div style="text-align: center">